joaogelado/auth-test/README.md

-# auth-test
+# auth-test project

-An authorization test using Next.js, React, Nookies, Bcrypt and SQLite
+## An authorization test using Next.js and some other stuff!

+Packages:

+- Next.js
+- - React
+- - React dom
+- Nookies
+- Bcrypt
+- Sqlite (and Sqlite3 too!)
+- Axios